Use These Home Improvement Grants to Cover Your Next Project

 Where to Find Home Improvement Grants

 There are several places you can find available home improvement grants.
 Your best bet is to start with your local HUD office (Housing and Urban Development).
-HUD offers grants like the HOME Investment Partnerships Program for low-income homeowners, as well various types of home repair loans.
+HUD offers grants like the HOME Investment Partnerships Program for low-income homeowners, as well as various types of home repair loans.
 Visit HUD.gov to find the office in your area.

 The HUD website will no longer be updated until the government shutdown has ended.